Data in the Asset details overlay

 • Asset overview

 Displays the operating system, model, serial number, TPM information, and network interfaces.
-Content may vary depending on the asset’s OS.
+Information may vary depending on the asset’s OS.

 • Hardware